Team Model

 The model consists of fields name with a type of Text which holds the name of the team, description which is optional but holds the team’s description, the members and document fields holds the TeamMembership and documents models respectively.
 We have also defined CRUD operations for the model get, list, delete and update.
 We won’t be creating a team with this Model, instead we’ll be doing that in the TeamMembership model.

 We have also set the list action to be carried out by a user with an existing Identity in the identity array hence the @where{} condition.
-The @where{} condition helps us filter through the permission rules filter the results of the action and make sure we’ve only pulling what belongs to the specified user.
+The @where{} condition helps us filter through the results of the action and make sure we’re only pulling teams where the user is also a member.

 Finally, for permissions, we defined all the actions in our model in an array with the actions and expression arguments respectively.
 We then use the in operator to check if the authenticated identity is in the array of identities with access to the model.